 Truth is, we are good at shopping together, given we have a lifetime of practice doing it, so we’re good at helping each other out and spotting what the other will like.
 Also, we are completely honest with one another, ensuring that what we end up buying is just right.
 In fact, on this particular trip I would have ended up spending good money on a coat that I thought was ok, but that she thought was not as flattering as it could be.
 I left it behind but if I’d been by myself, I probably would have gotten it, and then never felt quite comfortable wearing it, or having to make a return trip to the store to return it.

-For as long as we've been shopping together, there's no question that there is one particular destination that we both love, and that would be The Hudson's Bay department store, especially the downtown Toronto flagship location.
-It has recently received a lush makeover so, while many departments have moved causing us to be unable to rely on our memories when looking for something, the transformation is beautiful!
-Talk about nice fitting rooms ... they're palatial.
+For as long as we’ve been shopping together, there’s no question that there is one particular destination that we both love, and that would be The Hudson’s Bay department store, especially the downtown Toronto flagship location.
+It has recently received a total makeover so, while many departments have moved causing us to be unable to rely on our memories when looking for something, the transformation is beautiful!

-Not to dwell on prices and thriftiness but everything Camille and I got during this shopping trip was on sale, except the make-up I got, but that came with a very nice "gift with purchase" that I had to have.
+Not to dwell on prices and thriftiness but everything Camille and I got during this shopping trip was on sale, except the make-up I got, but that came with a very nice “gift with purchase”.

 Of course, we’re not alone in liking The Bay, considering it has survived for centuries, outliving the other competing major Canadian department stores, Eatons and Simpsons Sears, which were forced to close in recent decades.